 After 15 years experience on Mount Elbrus we have come up with the best possible itinerary for your safety and success.
 Our itinerary is unique as we acclimatize on the less traveled north side of the mountain around the eastern flanks of Mount Elbrus and climb on the safer South side of Mount Elbrus.
 Our programs will give you a 85% chance of making a safe and successful ascent of Mount Elbrus.
 UPCOMING TRIPS.

-Mount Elbrus sits deep in the Baksan Valley and Caucasus mountain range running along the Russian Georgia border and east of the Black sea.
-We have refined our Elbrus climbs over the years giving you the best chance at success.
+Mount Elbrus sits deep in the Baksan Valley and Caucasus mountain range running along the Russian, Georgia border and east of the Black sea.
+Over the years we have refined our Elbrus climbs to give you the best chance at success.
+Here are 10 reasons to pick us for your Elbrus trip.
 We want you to be successful so we only run twelve day climbing programs with proper acclimatization which is the key to success on high altitude mountains.
 Check out our upcoming trips.
 CONTACT US.

 Why Chose our Mount Elbrus itinerary